 As an incoming freshman, you have the option of participating in a First-Year Interest Group (FIG).
 FIGs create smaller communities where students can more easily get to know their peers and professors.
-FIGs -- some of which include a shared residence hall -- consist of a cluster of courses taken together by a cohort of students.
-The courses are linked together by theme (professors collaborate to present an interdisciplinary approach) or major.
+FIGs -- some of which include a shared residence hall -- consist of one to three courses taken by a cohort of first-year students.
+When you sign up for a FIG, you get to:

 - Register early and have a partial schedule made prior to your orientation session.

 - Enroll in some of our most popular courses.

 - Interact with professors who excel at connecting with first-year students.

 - Complete General Education requirements and explore or start a major.

 Students will be notified by email when FIGs are available for registration in my.newpaltz.edu.